Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ![3](https://github.com/user-attachments/assets/c079769b-5f3f-4500-916d-f37e0f4e0481)

-## Additional information for performing the analysis is provided below.
+# Additional information for performing the analysis is provided below.
-# The steps followed to create the model are outlined below:
+## The steps followed to create the model are outlined below:

-### Step 1
+### Step 1(Last Year Financials)

 My initial task is to finalize an acquisitions model to evaluate the purchase of West Ridge North, a dilapidated apartment complex that Streit wants to buy, renovate, and make habitable.
 The seller, Shady Tree Management, has supplied an income statement for the previous year, and it's my responsibility to calculate the subtotals and net income.I used the SUM function to calculate the totals.
 ```
    SUM(___,___,___)